citizennet/purescript-halogen-select/docs/tutorials/getting-started.md

 bower i --save purescript-halogen-select
 ```

+!!! warning
+    The PureScript compiler recently updated to version `0.12` and many core libraries updated at the same time.
+If you run into version conflicts, please reach out on the [Purescript user forum](https://purescript-users.ml).

 And that's it!
 You now have everything you need to complete the tutorials.
 This is the full set of steps you can follow to get all set up:

 ```shell